blockbusters07/MediBridge/README.md

 # Demo

 ## Goal 🚀

 The objective of this project is to develop a secure and transparent supply chain management system for the pharmaceutical industry using blockchain technology.
 The system should enable real-time tracking, traceability, and verification of pharmaceutical products at every stage of the supply chain, from supplier to customer, to ensure product authenticity and safety.

 ## Our Solution 💡

 This project implements a block chain-based supply chain management system for the pharmaceutical industry, employing Solidity smart contracts and React for the user interface.
-The development process will involve meticulous manual testing on the Remix IDE to ensure the correctness and reliability of the smart contracts.
-After successful testing, the contracts will be compiled and deployed on a local block chain network using Ganache and Truffle.
+The contracts will be compiled and deployed on a local block chain network using Ganache and Truffle.
 To provide a user-friendly experience, a React-based frontend will be built to enable seamless interaction with the block chain network.
 The integration of the frontend and smart contracts will be achieved using Web3.js, allowing smooth communication and data exchange between the two components.
 By implementing this robust solution, the pharmaceutical industry can achieve real-time tracking, verification, and monitoring of products throughout the supply